 In Dark Souls, the final part of Big Hat Logan's storyline if you rescue him and learn all of his sorceries has him going insane and becoming Hollowed while trying to decipher and duplicate the spells of Seath the Scaleless, the dragon progenitor of sorcery.

-In Mass Effect 3, the Leviathan DLC has the Leviathan admonish Shepard for not turning back when they warned them, managing to uncover the location they've spent millions of years trying to hide, but even worse, having the sheer audacity to decide to venture into the depths of an ocean on an alien world, simply to confront them face-to-face!
+In Mass Effect 3, the Leviathan DLC has the Leviathan admonish Shepard for not turning back when they warned them, managing to uncover the location they've spent over a billion years trying to hide, but even worse, having the sheer audacity to decide to venture into the depths of an ocean on an alien world, simply to confront them face-to-face!

 Leviathan: You have come too far!